ewerk/gradle-plugins/README.md

 This plugin makes it easy to generate [Google Auto-Value](https://github.com/google/auto/tree/master/value) classes within the project.

+Because of the early stage of the plugin, the configuration (and plugin DSL) has undergone some minor changes.
+This is documented in the [change log](https://github.com/ewerk/gradle-plugins/tree/master/auto-value-plugin/change-log.md).

 #### Examples

 __Use via Gradle plugin portal__